Why Wildcat Mountain Closes

 The reality is, even one person intruding on the closure is highly impactful.
 If the elk herd happens to be present, and one human invades their space, the elk herd, instead of remaining bedded down or stationary for the day, must now flee, expending valuable calories and taking one step closer to succumbing to the difficult winter conditions.

-This year, the driest year since 2002, has made the winter closure, and the enforcement of it, more important than any year since our trails opened in 2006.
-Elk and other ungulates are entering the winter with less fat reserves due to less feed being available throughout the year because of drought.
 We have put up additional signs to bring attention to the reason for the closure.
 We are hopeful that the additional education as to the importance of the closure will impact the small percentage who typically choose to disregard the rules in place.
 But if they need additional motivation, many of these signs and many of the typical entrances, for those who choose to disregard the closure will have a motion-activated camera nearby to grab their image.

 Let's reserve the photoshoots for our smiling elk and splashing bears on #trailcamtuesday.